Law school loan forgiveness and repayment options

 Should you refinance law school loans?

-If you’re struggling with law school debt and not sure where to turn, forgiveness programs can help.
+If you’re struggling with law school debt and not sure where to turn, law school loan forgiveness programs and loan assistance repayment options can help.
 Just make sure to read the fine print so you know what you’re getting into and whether you truly qualify.

 If you mostly have private student loan debt, you may not be eligible for many traditional loan forgiveness programs.
-In that case, you may also want to explore the option of refinancing your student loans in order to secure a lower interest rate, a lower monthly payment or both.
+In that case, consider whether refinancing your student loans can help you secure a lower interest rate, a lower monthly payment, or both.

 Learn more: